mdanyalmalik/sticky-notes/README.md

 ## Version History

 - 1.0.0

   - initial release
   - hosting on heroku
   - notes saved in sessions alone

+- 2.0.0
+  - hosting on heroku
+  - notes saved in session if not logged in
+  - logging in saves notes to database under your account

 ## License